topst-development/Documentation/Single Board Computer/G Model/VCP-G/Software/FreeRTOS Sensor User Guide.md

 ## 4.1 vcpSPI_Dot8x8
 ---
-This example program demonstrates how the VCP-G board controls an 8x8 LED dot matrix using the MAX7219 driver via SPI.
+This example program demonstrates how the VCP-G board controls an 8x8 LED dot matrix by using the MAX7219 driver through SPI.
 In this example, a predefined binary array is used to display the letter "X" on the dot matrix.
-The display is updated through SPI communication, and the MAX7219 handles row and column control internally.
+The display is updated through SPI communication, and the MAX7219 internally handles row and column control.
-This example helps illustrate how to send data patterns over SPI to control external display devices like LED matrices.
+This example helps illustrate how to send data patterns over SPI to control external display devices such as LED matrices.
 </br></br>

 ### 4.1.1 Hardware Requirements